jaedyno15/ctf_writeups/_posts/space_heroes/2023-04-23-Galactic-Federation-SpaceHeroes.markdown

 {% endhighlight %}

-All we need to do is write a quick script to subtract this value from each of the chars (or do it manually by converting the ascii values to integers first).
+All we need to do is write a quick script to subtract this value from each of the chars (or do it manually by converting the ASCII values to integers first).

 {% highlight c++ %}
 #include <iostream>